domRiddle/ASF/Configuration.md

 ---

-Unless you want to change any of those options, you're good to go with leaving everything at default values, therefore you can close ```ASF.json``` and proceed to bot config.
+**Tip:** Unless you want to change any of those options, you're good to go with leaving everything at default values, therefore you can close ```ASF.json``` and proceed to bot config.

 ---